smileyface/LGS-Stock-Checker/README.md

     ./deploy.sh my-feature-branch DEBUG
     ```

-The script will pull the latest code, build the production images, run tests (if applicable), and restart the services.
-The application will be available at `http://<your-server-ip>:8000`.
+The script will automatically detect the server's primary IP address, configure CORS, pull the latest code, build production images, run tests (if applicable), and restart the services.

+After deployment, the application will be accessible from any machine on your network at `http://<your-server-ip>:8000`.

 ## Configuration